"Private" Shore Trips for NCL Epic (9 - 15 People)

 Next is a visit to the gothic style Castillo de Bellver which was built in the 14th century.
 This circular castle was used as a military prison in the 18th and 19th centuries and today it is another of the top attractions on the island.
 Sitting high on a hill, you will enjoy the panoramic views of Palma and the Sierra de Tramuntana mountain range which runs along the west coast of the island.
 You will have time to explore the hidden corners of this well preserved castle before returning to the port of Palma de Mallorca.

 Special Offer - When you reserve this special 5-day package we include a discount coupon for 15% off tours and transfers in Barcelona.

 Accessible - Folding wheelchair OK (advance notice required)

-Note - Due to Grand Prix Events it is not possible to visit Monaco or Monte Carlo on Friday May 11 or Friday May 25, 2018.
+Note - Due to Grand Prix Events it is not possible to visit Monaco or Monte Carlo on Friday May 24, 2019.
 On this date, we will adjust the tour to your interests within the French Riviera.